recursiive/astro-aria/src/content/post/homelab.md

 ![overview](https://i.imgur.com/LfAads4.png)

-Currently, were looking tight on resources, I will definitely need to upgrade the Optiplex 3050 or look at some different machines for host usage.
+Currently, were looking tight on resources with 3 VM's running, I will definitely need to upgrade the Optiplex 3050 or look at some different machines for host usage.

 ### Next Steps
 - [ ] Implement Wazuh & ELK Stack for Open-Source SIEM & XDR.
 - [ ] Configure Fortinet Fortigate 60D firewall.
+- [ ] Research proxying & file servers

 At the current time, I'm under a standstill, I'm looking to get my hands on some more RAM to increase the memory for my Optiplex Micro 3050.
 Currently with 8GB, we can run 3VM's (2 of them being pretty heavy due to Windows).